Revisiting Image Maps

 (There’s also <iframe>.)

-• danhite an hour ago ago
+• danhite 2 months ago ago

 for those of you using something like their technique of opacity animating a clip-path region from one look to another upon ~click ...